 Line item 14M Other

+Report all other revenue earned from servicing activities not captured in lines 14J through 14L.

 Line item 14N Provisions to Repurchase Reserve/Liability for Residential Mortgage Representations and Warranties (contra-revenue)

 Report provisions to build any non-litigation reserves/accrued liabilities that have been established for losses related to sold or government-insured residential mortgage loans (first or second lien).
 Do not report such provisions in any other items; report them only in line items 14N or 30, as applicable.
 Exclude all provisions to litigation reserves/liability for claims related to sold residential mortgages (report in item 29).